mstruebing/password-manager/Documentation/Documentation.md

 ## Trivia
 At the current state I wrote 1394 LoC(Lines of Code) `wc -l src/**/*.java`
-I created a `tests.sh` file to tests the error codes in case of failures.
+I created a `tests.sh` file to tests the error codes in case of falsy user input.
 There is a Makefile which I wrote because I didn't want to remember what maven commands I have to use
 With `make docs` javadoc would create a documentation and place it in `Documentation/apidocs`
 I don't like Java.